 Reading is healthy for your brain and thoughts.
 You gain knowledge, get to know the world, and live a thousand lives.
-E-reading is a term of this decade, which simply means reading on your electronic devices.
+E-reading is a term of this decade, which means reading on your electronic devices.
 It could be your smartphone, iPad, or Amazon Kindle.
 But, if you want to convert your iPad into an e-reader, I have got just the apps for you.

 Best Reading Apps for iPad

-They are a variety of apps that would suit every reading need of yours.
+There are a variety of apps that would suit every reading need of yours.
 Also, don’t hesitate to download more than one app.
 So, let’s have a look at some of the best reading apps for iPad.

 1. Amazon Kindle

 This list of the best reading apps for iPad wouldn’t begin without Amazon Kindle, which has revolutionized reading on an electronic device.
 This ebook juggernaut is a reading hub with a legit marketplace and library management features.
 Kindle features over a million book titles, which is an overwhelming number but hey, you are spoilt for choices.
 The app syncs your last read, notes, and highlights between all your devices.
 Kindle is a must-try, so download it from the link below.